GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 {%Aside 'note' %}
   This article is not a full introduction to progressive enhancement, but assumes you are at least somewhat familiar with the concept.
-  For a good introduction, I recommend Steve Champeon's article [Progressive Enhancement and the Future of Web Design](http://www.hesketh.com/progressive_enhancement_and_the_future_of_web_design.html).
+  For a more profound foundation, I recommend Steve Champeon's article [Progressive Enhancement and the Future of Web Design](http://www.hesketh.com/progressive_enhancement_and_the_future_of_web_design.html).
 {% endAside %}